O'Nan moonshine and arithmetic: Traces of Singular Moduli

-In the remaining cases, i.e. where the modular curve $X_0(o(g))$ has genus $2$ for $o(g)\in\{28,31\}$ and $1$ otherwise, so there is no notion of a Hauptmodul there.
-However, it is known that for all these levels, the modular curve $X_0^+(o(g))$, the quotient of $X_0(o(g))$ by Atkin--Lehner involutions, has genus $0$ (see e.g. \cite{FMN}), so there exists a Hauptmodul $J^{(o(g),+)}(\tau)$ for the group $\Gamma_0^+(o(g))$, see \Cref{tbl:HMplus}.
-There, $f_{E_{19}}$ denotes the weight $2$ newform associated to the elliptic curve
+In the remaining cases, i.e. where our $F_{[g]}$ involve (cf. the proof of \Cref{thm:class}) Rademacher sums $R^{[-4],+}_{\frac32, 4N}$ where $N$ is such that $X_0(N)$ has positive genus.
+So there is no notion of a Hauptmodul there.
+However, it is known that for all these levels, the modular curve $X_0^+(N)$, being the quotient of $X_0(N)$ by all Atkin--Lehner involutions, does have genus $0$ (see e.g. \cite{FMN}).
+So there exists a Hauptmodul $J^{(N,+)}(\tau)$ for the corresponding group $\Gamma_0^+(N)$.
+See \Cref{tbl:HMplus} for these.
+There, $E_2(\tau):=1-24\sum_{n>0}nq^n(1-q^n)^{-1}$ is the quasimodular Eisenstein series, $f_{19}=q-2q^3+O(q^4)$ denotes the weight $2$ newform associated to the elliptic curve

-(\cite[\href{http://www.lmfdb.org/EllipticCurve/Q/19.a2}{Elliptic Curve 19.a2}]{LMFDB}) and $f_{31}=q+\frac{1+\sqrt{5}}{2}q^2+O(q^3)$ denotes the unique newform in $S_2(\Gamma_0(31))$ up to Galois conjugation (which is denoted by an exponent $\sigma$).
+(\cite[\href{http://www.lmfdb.org/EllipticCurve/Q/19.a2}{Elliptic Curve 19.a2}]{LMFDB}), and $f_{31}=q+\frac{1+\sqrt{5}}{2}q^2+O(q^3)$ denotes the unique newform in $S_2(\Gamma_0(31))$ up to Galois conjugation (which is denoted by an exponent $\sigma$).

-We can now again express the Fourier coefficients of the Rademacher sum $R^{[-4],+}_{\frac 32,4o(g)}$ in terms of singular moduli of holomorphic modular functions and class numbers.
+Armed with these Hauptmoduln we can now express the Fourier coefficients of all the remaining Rademacher sums $R^{[-4],+}_{\frac 32,4N}$ in terms of singular moduli of holomorphic modular functions and class numbers.